Are ebooks eligible?

 I co-authored a book.
 Can I submit it?

-Yes, as long as all authors are full-time Florida residents (Florida Nonfiction and Visual Arts authors excepted).
+Yes, as long as all authors are full-time Florida residents (Florida Nonfiction, Visual Arts, and Cooking authors excepted).

 A new edition of my book has been published this year.
 May I submit it?